Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Michigan's games this season have gone over 50.5 points four of seven times.

-- Michigan State's games have gone over 50.5 points in four of seven chances this season.
+- Michigan has combined with its opponents to put up more than 50.5 points in four of seven games this season.

 - The two teams combine to average 72 points per game, 21.5 more than the over/under in this contest.

-- These two squads combine to allow 33 points per game, 17.5 fewer than this contest's over/under.
+- These two squads combine to surrender 33 points per game, 17.5 fewer than this contest's over/under.

 Michigan Stats and Trends

-- Michigan has six wins against the spread in seven games this year.
+- Michigan has six wins against the spread in seven games this season.

 - The Wolverines have an against the spread record of 4-1 in their five games when favored by 4 points or more so far this season.

-- Michigan's games this year have gone over the point total three times in seven opportunities (42.9%).
+- Michigan's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- Michigan is 6-1 against the spread and 7-0 overall in games when it scores more than 18.7 points.
+- When Michigan scores more than 18.7 points, it is 6-1 against the spread and 7-0 overall.

-- When Michigan churns out more than 406.1 yards, the team is 4-0 against the spread and 4-0 overall.
+- When Michigan piles up more than 406.1 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Wolverines have four giveaways this season, while the Spartans have 12 takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.